 - As always, try restarting your phone.

-- Makes sure none of the contacts you’re trying to message are blocked.
+- Make sure none of the contacts you’re trying to message are blocked.
 Have your contacts unblock you as well.
 To check your blocked contacts, open your Messenger app, then tap More (the three horizontal dots) > Blocked Contacts.
 If the Blocked Contacts option isn’t there, you haven’t blocked anyone.

 - If your previous smartphone was an iPhone, you’ll need to turn off iMessage before you can send and receive messages on your new Pixel.
 If you still have your old iPhone, turn it on, then go to Settings > Messages and toggle iMessage off.
 If you no longer have that iPhone, you can ask Apple to deregister the number associated with iMessage.

-Annoyance: Pixel restarts, freezes, or crashes constantly
+Glitch: Pixel restarts, freezes, or crashes constantly

 - Update your apps: Open the Google Play Store app, then tap Menu (in the top left corner) > My apps & games.
 Apps that can be updated will be labeled Update.
 Tap Update for a single app or Update All for all apps.